International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Neha Kumari and Dr. Sandeep Tiwari.
+Neha Kumari, Dr. Sandeep Tiwari.
 Effect of circuit training programme on perceived stress on pre-obese adolescents.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(1): 104-106.
+Int J Yogic Hum Mov Sports Sciences 2017;2(1):104-106.